-A username and password is assigned to use on the computers in the computer lab for the duration of the course.
+NetIDs can be used to access the computers in the computer lab for the duration of the course.
 These student accounts provide individual space for class work.
 Work can be done outside of the computer lab on a personal computer.
 Printing is not available during class.

-If the course is closed, please continue to monitor web-reg for openings.
-If you have any questions, please contact the Department of Genetics Undergraduate Education Office in Nelson Biological Laboratories Room B416 or call (848) 445-1146.
+If the course is closed, please continue to monitor WebReg for openings.
+If you have any questions, please see Genetics SPN Link for instructions and contact information.

 Dr. Chris Ellison (Course Director)

 Phone: (848) 445-3841

 ** All information is subject to change at the discretion of the course coordinator.